fredriv/serverless-lambda-workshop/README.md

 - Start LocalStack with `docker-compose up`
   - On Mac, you may need to run `TMPDIR=/private$TMPDIR docker-compose up`
 - In each exercise directory:
-  - Uncomment the `serverless-localstack` plugin in the `serverless.yml` files
   - Run `npm install` to install Serverless plugins

 ### Running on AWS (optional)